The naturalisation test

 Who must take the naturalisation test?

-If you are applying for German nationality, you must prove that you have knowledge of the legal and social system and living conditions in Germany.
+If you are applying for German nationality, you must prove that you have knowledge of the legal and social system and living conditions in Germany by taking the test.

 - You have acquired a German school-leaving qualification.